By Marcin Wojtyczka

 MOB prevention

-It should be a high priority of every skipper and boat owner to prevent MOB in the first place.
+It should be a high priority for every skipper and boat owner to prevent MOB in the first place.
 “Man Overboard” are the two words no one on any boat ever wants to hear.
 All sailing schools are teaching MOB methods and many offshore races require participants to practice MOB recoveries before the start.
 Unfortunately, very little is mentioned about how to not go overboard in the first place.
 Below are some of the best prevention methods that you should be familiar with.

 Remember the traditional mariner's rule: "One hand for yourself, one hand for the ship!"